harman99deep/intellimate/README.md

 A Flask-based web application for monitoring data quality and detecting data drift, volume anomalies, and schema changes by comparing a new dataset against a historic baseline in a Supabase PostgreSQL database.

+## Migration Notice

+This tool has been migrated from local PostgreSQL (Docker) to Supabase for improved scalability and easier deployment.
+The `/postgres` directory and Docker configuration files have been archived.

 ## Features

 - Upload new CSV datasets for analysis.